rehmanali1994/DixInversion4MedicalUltrasound/README.md

 Sound Speed Estimator for Layered Media in Medical Ultrasound Imaging.

 Medical ultrasound imaging typically assumes a constant sound speed of 1540 m/s in the medium.
 However, sound speed is known to vary by tissue type (e.g. muscle, connective tissues, fat).
-The reconstruction of sound speed in the human body using backscattered ultrasound signals is regarded as inverse problem.
+The reconstruction of sound speed in the human body using backscattered ultrasound signals is regarded as an inverse problem.

 We provide sample data and algorithms presented in